Travel to India during Covid-19: What you need to know before you go | NewsChannel 3-12

 As well as the risk posed by Covid-19 itself, people are also dying of “black fungus,” a rare and potentially fatal infection showing up in Covid patients.
 In Maharashtra state alone, 2,000 cases and 90 deaths have already been registered.

-Over 246 million vaccination doses have been delivered so far in India — but just 3.34% of the population are fully vaccinated.
+Nearly 308 million vaccination doses have been delivered so far in India — but just 3.83% of the population is fully vaccinated.
 A worrying gender disparity is also emerging, with 17% more men being vaccinated than women.
 Maharashtra, Odisha and Punjab state health officials have previously reported vaccine shortages.
 The country has currently bought enough vaccines to cover just 8% of its 1.4 billion population.

 Ahmedabad, in the west of the country, started a drive-through vaccination facility on May 8 to ramp up the immunization drive.